-- Build a commercial infrastructure in the United States.
+.
+We also plan to initiate a Phase 2a trial in to assess GC4419 in combination with radiotherapy to reduce the incidence of esophagitis in patients with lung cancer.
+Based upon the outcomes of our ongoing and planned trials, we plan to initiate additional clinical trials for GC4419 to reduce radiotherapy-induced toxicities in other cancer indications.
+We may also pursue a strategy for GC4419, if approved for reduction in the incidence of SOM, by presenting clinical data to entities like the National Comprehensive Cancer Network, or NCCN, to support the use of GC4419 to reduce esophagitis and/or other radiotherapy-induced toxicities as medically accepted indications in published drug compendia, notwithstanding that these indications may not be approved by the FDA. - Build a commercial infrastructure in the United States.
 We intend to commercialize GC4419, if approved, by building a specialized sales and marketing organization in the United States focused on radiation oncologists.
 We believe a scientifically-oriented, customer-focused team of approximately 40 sales representatives would allow us to effectively reach the approximately 4,000 radiation oncologists in the United States.
 We also expect to leverage this sales organization to commercialize GC4711, if approved, and any of our future product candidates in the United States.
 Outside the United States, we may seek to establish collaborations for the commercialization of GC4419 and our other product candidates. - Advance the development of GC4711 in combination with SBRT to increase the anti-cancer efficacy of radiotherapy.
 Based on extensive pre-clinical research results, we believe that GC4711 has the potential to increase the anti-cancer efficacy and safety profile of SBRT.
-We successfully completed a Phase 1 trial with GC4711 in healthy volunteers, and plan to initiate a Phase 1b/2a trial with GC4711 in combination with SBRT in patients with NSCLC in the second half of 2020.
-In addition, upon the successful completion of our ongoing pilot Phase 1b/2a trial of GC4419 in combination with SBRT in patients with LAPC, and based upon FDA feedback, we expect to pursue further development in patients with LAPC with GC4711 in combination with SBRT.
-We expect to report top-line data from our pilot Phase 1b/2a trial of GC4419 in the second half of 2020. - Develop additional novel dismutase mimetics and formulations.
+We successfully completed a Phase 1 trial with GC4711 in healthy volunteers, and plan to initiate a Phase 1b/2a trial with GC4711 in combination with SBRT in patients with NSCLC in In addition, upon the successful completion of our ongoing pilot Phase 1b/2a trial of GC4419 in combination with SBRT in patients with LAPC, and based upon FDA feedback, we expect to pursue further development in patients with LAPC with GC4711 in combination with SBRT.
+In part based on results from these trials, we also plan to evaluate GC4711's ability to increase the anti-cancer efficacy of SBRT in other cancer indications, including recurrent HNC. - Develop additional novel dismutase mimetics and formulations.
 We intend to leverage our expertise in superoxide dismutase mimetics to continue to develop novel compounds that are intended to reduce normal tissue toxicity from radiotherapy and increase the anti-cancer efficacy of radiotherapy.
 Additionally, we believe we can broaden the utility of GC4711 or these novel compounds by formulating them for oral delivery.
 We are currently evaluating multiple oral formulations of GC4711 in a Phase 1 trial in healthy volunteers.
 In addition, we intend to seek new applications for our dismutase mimetics, including potential combinations in cancer therapy. - Seek strategic collaborative relationships.
 We intend to seek strategic collaborations to facilitate the capital-efficient development of our dismutase mimetics.
 We believe these collaborations could potentially provide significant funding to advance our dismutase mimetics candidate pipeline while allowing us to benefit from the development expertise of our collaborators.